MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_hideshowplaylists.md

 ---
 author: pkrebs
 ms.author: pkrebs
-title: Hide and show playlists ms.date: 10/27/2019
+title: Hide and show the playlists ms.date: 10/27/2019
-description: Hide and show playlists ms.service: sharepoint online
+description: Hide and show the playlists ms.service: sharepoint-online
 ---

-# Hide and show Playlists
+# Hide and show the Playlists

 To tailor learning pathways for your environment, you can hide playlists provided by Microsoft.